Vegan Stuffed Shells With Tofu Ricotta

 Step 5: Serve and Enjoy – Garnish your shells with fresh basil for that extra pop of color and flavor.
 These are best served straight from the baking dish—family-style, cozy, and a little rustic.

 These hearty, cozy stuffed shells are practically begging for the perfect sidekick to complete the meal.
-Whether you’re going classic or getting a little fancy, these serving ideas will take your dinner to the next level:
+These serving ideas will take your dinner to the next level:

-• Antipasto Platter: Start your meal with a spread of marinated olives, artichoke hearts, roasted red peppers, and vegan cheeses.
+• Antipasto Platter – Start your meal with a spread of marinated olives (or fried olives), artichoke hearts, roasted red peppers, and vegan cheeses.
 It’s the perfect way to sneak some bold flavors and fun textures into your dinner lineup.

 FAQs